oneilsh/regression_model/README.md

 Git installed to clone the repository.

-Access to a Jupyter Notebook or a similar environment (e.g., All of Us workbench).
+Access to a Jupyter Notebook in All of Us workbench.

 **Setup Guide**